Skellington-Closet/slack-mock/README.md

 - `addResponse`: `function(opts)` Queues a response payload that Slack Mock will use to respond upon receiving a request to a Web API endpoint.
 Endpoints without a custom response will return 200 `{ok: true}`.
+A `url` parameter will be added to all responses from the `https://slack.com/api/rtm.start` method if the body contains `ok: true`.

   This method can be called multiple times per endpoint.
 Responses will be used in a FIFO order.
 Options are:
   - `url` (String, optional) Web API URL your app will be POSTing to.
   - `status` (Number, optional) The HTTP status code to reply with.
 Defaults to 200.
   - `body` (Object, optional) The response body to reply with.
 Defaults to `{ok: true}`